 - Apply matching lipstick (preferably of a darker, wine color) within the outline and blot.

-To recreate the dark, kohl-rimmed eyes of the 1920s:
+How to recreate the dark, kohl-rimmed eyes of the 1920s:

 - Start by choosing a shadow with a slightly gray base.
 This is more wearable than a black eyeshadow, which could come off too strong.